unnamedd/SyntaxKit/Readme.markdown

 }
 ```

-Notice that `attributes` is the third paramenter to the block now.
+Notice that `attributes` is the third parameter to the block now.
 This is a dictionary of attributes you can give to `NSAttributedString`.
-Other values may be included here that don't work with `NSAttributedString`.
-You can do your own inspection and do something custom if you want.

 `AttributedParser` includes a convenience method for turning a `String` of source code into an `NSAttributedString`: